O'Brien (Nineteen Eighty-Four): Portrayals

 Canadian actor Lorne Greene played O'Brien in a 1953 adaptation on the CBS anthology series Studio One (S06E01) called "1984".
 In the adaptation broadcast on 26 April 1953 on The United States Steel Hour radio program, Alan Hewitt played O'Brien.
 In the BBC Television adaptation of Nineteen Eighty-Four (1954), the character was played by André Morell.
+Joseph O'Conor portrayed O'Brien in a 1965 adaptation on the series Theatre 625.
 In the 2013 BBC Radio 3 adaptation, O'Brien was played by Tim Pigott-Smith.

 In the 1956 film, O'Brien was renamed O'Connor, possibly to avoid confusion with Edmond O'Brien, who portrayed Winston.
 O'Connor was played by Michael Redgrave.
-In the 1984 film version, O'Brien was portrayed by Richard Burton in his final role.
+In the 1984 film version, O'Brien was portrayed by Richard Burton notably in his final role.

 The character of Corbin O'Brian in the film Snowden (2016) is thought to have been inspired by Orwell's O'Brien.

 In the highly successful Almeida Theatre and West End production of 1984 directed by Robert Icke O’Brien was played by Tim Dutton.